-IELTS (International English Language Testing System) is the world’s most accepted and well-liked English language test.
+IELTS-International English Language Testing System is the world’s most popular and most attempted English language test.
+This language test checks the English Language proficiency of students and is required to study, migrate or work in overseas education destinations.
 More than two million IELTS tests are taken each year as per a recent survey conducted by British Council.
-It has a brilliant international reputation amongst profound universities, schools, employers and etc. This test has been developed by some of the learned and professionals who are experts of the English language.
-Taking IELTS opens the doors for you to get yourself placed in the nations where the fist language is English.
-It also assists you to live, study and work around the world.
-More than 9,000 organizations in 140 countries accept IELTS, including government, academic and employment institutions.
-IELTS is the only English language test accepted for immigration purposes by all countries that require one.
+Accepted in 135 countries and thousands of organizations, universities worldwide, the IELTS test is fair and unbiased for any candidate.
+It has a brilliant international reputation amongst profound universities, schools, employers and etc. IELTS is the only English language test accepted for immigration purposes by all countries that require one.

 IELTS Academic is for people planning to study in higher education or seeking professional registration.
-It assesses whether you are ready to begin studying or training in an environment where English is the first language used.
-IELTS Academic doesn't presume that the test takers have already mastered the variety of skills that the respective university or a college would need.
-For this reason, while the test replicates some of the features of academic language, it does not aim to create academic study tasks in their entirety.
-This approach is widely sustained by the institutions that recognize IELTS all over the world.
+It assesses whether you are ready to begin studying or training in an environment where English is the first language.

 You will listen to recorded texts which are divided into four sections, monologues and conversations by a range of native speakers, and then you have to write your answers to a series of questions.
 Total number of questions is 40 and they are of 1 mark each.

-The Reading section with IELTS consists of 40 questions.
-A variety of question format is used in order to test a wide range of reading skills for English.
-These consist of reading the gist, comprehending the main ideas, reading for detail, skimming and scanning the text, understanding logical argument to find out the probable answers and recognizing the writers' opinions, attributes towards a topic, attitudes and rationale.
+The Reading section for the IELTS test consists of 40 questions.
+These questions include reading the gist, comprehending the main ideas, reading for detail, skimming and scanning the text, understanding logical argument to find out the probable answers and recognizing the writers' opinions, attributes towards a topic, attitudes and rationale.

-The Writing section of IELTS Academic includes two tasks for 1 hour.
-Topics are of general interest to suit the easiness for a candidate and are suitable for test takers to enter at an undergraduate and postgraduate studies or any professional registration.
+IELTS Academic includes two written tasks for 1 hour.
+Topics are of general interest to make it comfortable for a candidate and are suitable for test takers to enter at an undergraduate and postgraduate studies or any professional registration.

-You will be asked to write an elaborated essay for 250 words no less than 250, in response to a point of view, argument or problem.
+Task 2: You will be asked to write an elaborate essay for 250 words, in response to a point of view, argument or problem.
 Responses to both tasks must be in a formal style.

-The Writing component of IELTS General Training consists of two tasks – Task 1 and Task 2 which are based on topics of general interest.
+IELTS General consists of two written tasks – Task 1 and Task 2 which are based on topics of general interest.

-The Speaking module assesses your use of spoken and verbal English, and takes between 11 and 14 minutes to complete.
+The Speaking module assesses your use of spoke English, vocabulary; has 3 parts and takes between 11 and 14 minutes to complete.
 Every speaking test is recorded.
 The Speaking section is presented in such a way that it does not permit people to practice set responses beforehand.

 The assessor will ask you some general questions about yourself and many other familiar topics about your family, qualification, such as home, family, work, studies and interests.
 This part lasts between 4 and 5 minutes.